-When we talk about resilience, one of the most common advice is to “face your fears”, “just step out of your comfort zone”, “just do it”.
+When we talk about resilience, one of the most common pieces of advice is to “face your fears”, “just step out of your comfort zone”, “just do it”.

 True, a great first step in strengthening your resilience is to face the challenges that take you outside of your comfort zone.